iliana-marquez/working-hours-analyser/README.md

 ```

 - A [GitHub project board](https://github.com/users/iliana-marquez/projects/10) tracked tasks for project completition:
-  - Project Dependencies Setup and Deployment
+  - Project Dependencies Setup and Deployment.
-  - User input collection (name, contract hours, calendar IDs)
+  - User input collection (name, contract hours, calendar IDs).
-  - Data processing (fetch events, exclude holidays/vacations)
+  - Data processing (fetch events, exclude holidays/vacations).
-  - Report generation (summary, shifts, days)
+  - Report generation (summary, shifts, days).

 ### Project Setup
-- Created a repository using the Code Institute P3 template
+- Created a repository using the Code Institute P3 template.
-- Connected to a Heroku project for early deployment and testing
+- Connected to a Heroku project for early deployment and testing.
-- Enabled Google APIs (Worksheet, Drive, Calendar) in Google Cloud
+- Enabled Google APIs (Worksheet, Drive, Calendar) in Google Cloud.
-- Added service account email as editor to the worksheet
+- Added service account email as editor to the worksheet.
-- Generated `creds.json` and added it to `.gitignore`
+- Generated `creds.json` and added it to `.gitignore`.
-- Installed dependencies: `gspread`, `google-api-python-client`, `holidays`
+- Installed dependencies: `gspread`, `google-api-python-client`, `holidays`.
-- Reinstalled requirements via `pip freeze > requirements.txt`
+- Reinstalled requirements via `pip freeze > requirements.txt`.

 ### Architecture
 - **OOP Structure**:
-  - **Encapsulation**: Each class manages its own data and behavior
+  - **Encapsulation**: Each class manages its own data and behavior.
-  - **Abstraction**: Hides calendar fetching details from the rest of the app
+  - **Abstraction**: Hides calendar fetching details from the rest of the app.
-  - **Single Responsibility**: Each class has one clear purpose
+  - **Single Responsibility**: Each class has one clear purpose.
-  - **Inheritance**: Allows easy addition of new calendars/features without massive refactoring
+  - **Inheritance**: Allows easy addition of new calendars/features without massive refactoring.

 - **Defining the classes**
    - **User Class**:
-      - To encapsulate user related data (name, contract hours, country code)
+      - To encapsulate user related data (name, contract hours, country code).
-      - Easier to pass around a single user object instead of multiple parameters
+      - Easier to pass around a single user object instead of multiple parameter.
-      - To keep user-related logic centralized
+      - To keep user-related logic centralized.
-      - Readable and scalable for future adding of more attributes
+      - Readable and scalable for future adding of more attributes.
    - **Calendar Classes**:
-      - To encapsulate calender related data (calendar_id)
+      - To encapsulate calender related data (calendar_id).
-      - Easier to abstract calendar access and operations (fetching events, filtering, etc.)
+      - Easier to abstract calendar access and operations (fetching events, filtering, etc.).
-      - Perform calculations to return the Calendar Events (days, hours, etc...)
+      - Perform calculations to return the Calendar Events (days, hours, etc...).
    - **Report Class**:
-      - Handles adding data from the user and calendars, perform calculations and generate the report output
+      - Handles user and calendar data to perform calculations and generate the report output.

 ### Class Structure and Data Types
 🧑‍💼 **User**